sanjuthomas/kafka-connect-marklogic/README.md

 bin/connect-standalone.sh config/connect-standalone.properties config/marklogic-sink.properties

-Since we this example is not using any schema, please set the following properties to false i the kafka_home/conf/connect-standalone.properties file.
+Since we this example is not using any schema, please set the following properties to false in the kafka_home/conf/connect-standalone.properties file.

 key.converter.schemas.enable=false
 value.converter.schemas.enable=false